jeinselen/VF-BlenderAutosaveRender/README.md

   - `{release}` = operating system version number (Linux version number includes release status)
   - `{python}` = Python version number
   - `{blender}` = Blender version number and type (examples: "3.3.1-release" or "3.4.0-alpha")
 	- Replaces `{version}` for improved clarity, but the old variable still works as expected
 5. **Identifier variables**
   - `{date}` = current date in YYYY-MM-DD format
 	- This is a combined shortcut for the individual date variables below

   - `{y}` or `{year}` = current year in YYYY format
   - `{m}` or `{month}` = current month in MM format
   - `{d}` or `{day}` = current day in DD format
   - `{time}` = current time in HH-MM-SS 24-hour format
 	- This is a combined shortcut for the individual time variables below
-  	- Note the uppercase capitalisation for the shorthand time variables, distinguishing them from the shorthand date variables
+	- Note the uppercase capitalisation for the shorthand time variables, distinguishing them from the shorthand date variables (otherwise month and minute would conflict with each other)

   - `{H}` or `{hour}` = current hour in HH 24-hour format
   - `{M}` or `{minute}` = current minute in MM format
   - `{S}` or `{second}` = current second in SS format
   - `{serial}` = automatically incremented serial number padded to 4 digits
 	- While this variable can be used in the autosave path and custom string, the output path, and in compositing tab file output nodes, the serial number for autosaving is separate so that test renders can use their own serial number tracking
 	- The `Serial Number` input fields are enabled only when the `{serial}` variable appears in the associated path or file name, and will automatically increment every time a render is saved
 	- The serial number will still increment even if the render output is not triggered during the rendering of a single image
 	- Files may be overwritten if this counter is manually reset; both a feature and a danger

   - `{frame}` = current frame number (padded to four digits)
   - `{batch}` = current index during batch rendering, or when not batch rendering, the index that can be manually set in the 3D View > VF Tools > Batch Render panel
 	- The version of this addon from 2023 used `{index}`, which remains as an alias to the updated variable (older projects will still render as expected)

 _**Warning:**_ using a custom string may result in overwriting or failing to save files if the generated name is not unique.
 For example, if date and time or serial number variables are not included.